AIR PASSENGER PROTECTION REGULATIONS

-These standards of treatment stated above do not include acts of God, or cancellations or flight delays due to weather, as it is outside of the North-Wright’s control.
+These standards of treatment stated above do not include acts of God, cancellations, or flight delays due to weather, as it is outside North-Wright’s control.

-North-Wright will keep you informed if there’s any flight disruption such as flight delays or cancellations through the following:
+North-Wright will keep you informed if there are any flight disruptions such as flight delays or cancellations, through the following:

 - Our reservations and check-in crew will notify you

-- Electronic via email or SMS subject to the availability of these methods on the location
+- Electronic via email or SMS, subject to the availability of these methods at the location

-For any type of delays or cancellations, it is North-Wright’s responsibility to complete the itinerary of all passengers.
+For any delays or cancellations, it is North-Wright’s responsibility to complete the itinerary of all passengers.
 We will rebook your ticket on the next available flight free of charge.

 If the reason for the cancellation is within North-Wright’s control but not required for safety, passengers can claim compensation based on the length of delay at arrival at their final destination.